-Our Human Rights Solicitors in London can help those facing issues with their applications for Human Rights Applications in the UK.
+Our commitment, passion and hard work of Human Rights Solicitors help those facing issues with their applications for Human Rights Applications in the UK not just in London.

-When making an application under the human rights act of 1988, the rights of qualifying citizens (as defined under the ECHR) must be fully observed and adhered to by all types of public bodies and organisations.
-For accuracy and full understanding of the application it is advisable to seek the assistance of one of our specialist human rights solicitors.
+When making an application under the human rights act of 1988, the rights of qualifying citizens (as defined under the ECHR) must be fully observed and adhered to by all types of public bodies and organizations.
+For accuracy and full understanding of the application it is advisable to seek the assistance of one of our specialist lawyer.

-Our team of immigration and human rights solicitors in London will never offer unrealistic outcomes or guarantee results that are unattainable
+- Our team of immigration solicitors in London will never offer unrealistic outcomes or guarantee results that are unattainable

-We fully appreciate that applicants and those seeking advice will already be suffering a great deal of emotional and financial stress and we will seek to minimise such issues throughout the process
+- We fully appreciate that applicants and those seeking advice will already be suffering a great deal of emotional and financial stress and we will seek to minimize such issues throughout the process

-In all matters appertaining to the delivery our services we endeavour to provide “jargon-free” advice in plain understandable language
+- In all matters appertaining to the delivery our services we endeavor to provide “jargon-free” advice in plain understandable language

 So how can the team at Harding Mitchell help you?

-Thanks to our extensive knowledge and experience in the highly specialised area of immigration law, we can give you accurate advice concerning appropriate documentation that is relevant to your specific application
+- Thanks to our extensive knowledge and experience in the highly specialized area of immigration law, we can give you accurate advice concerning appropriate documentation that is relevant to your specific application

 Private life visa